mozilla/skywriter/docs/releases/notes06.html.markdown

   It now more closely follows the Model/View/Controller pattern.
 * Non-US characters and keyboards now work with Bespin.
 A big thanks to Julian Viereck for a lot of work and testing on this.
-* The undo system is now based on patches, which means that it should be more robust during collaboration.
+* The undo system is now based on patches.
+Ultimately, this new way of doing undo will be more robust in conjunction with collaboration.
 * Embedded now comes in two flavors: Drop In and Customizable.
 The Drop In flavor is equivalent to the packaging of Bespin Embedded 0.5.x
 * The Drop In package now includes both compressed and uncompressed JavaScript